Skip to main content

 Converting between battery specs?
 Try the <a href="/battery/battery-reserve-capacity-to-amp-hours">reserve capacity to amp hours converter</a> to compare RC and Ah ratings.

 Buy more CCA than the minimum — battery capacity degrades every year, and the coldest morning of the winter is not the day you want to discover your battery is marginal.
 Check your current battery's CCA rating against the values above, and replace it before it fails.
+If you are considering a LiFePO4 starting battery, note that cold-weather cranking performance differs between chemistries — our LiFePO4 vs lead-acid comparison covers the trade-offs.

 Last updated: